GabrielKuka/HarryFultzLibrary/README.md

 </dl>
 </dd>

-Users can make use of search option.
-Here everyone can search about books they like to check or even authors.
+Users can search about books they like to check or even authors.
 Suggestions will pop up while the user types the name of the book/author.
-Also he/she can look at a more detailed search result.
 &nbsp;

 ### User profile